xharaken/step_language/README.md

 # Syntax

-This section informally defines **at least what syntax must be supported** and does not define the full syntax of Step.
+This section informally defines **at least what syntax must be supported**.
+It does not define a full syntax of Step.
 Syntax about edge cases and advanced cases are intentionally omitted to minimize the complexities so that you can finish implementing the core part of the interpreter within the 8 week STEP development course. **For syntax that is not defined here, you can extend as you like.
 Be creative!**

 ## Data types